-It is important that you give reasonable written notice to the Pastor/Administrator that you want to take a leave, including when you want the leave to start, and when you plan to return to work (Mandatory forms must be completed).
+It is important that you give reasonable written notice to VCCI that you want to take a leave, including when you want the leave to start, and when you plan to return to work (Mandatory forms must be completed).

-When you return to work, you are entitled to the same or comparable job that you left; unless the Parish or School can show that you as the employee were terminated or denied reinstatement for reasons unrelated to the leave.
+When you return to work, you are entitled to the same or comparable job that you left; unless VCCI can show that you as the employee were terminated or denied reinstatement for reasons unrelated to the leave.

-The Parish or School will require medical certification to support a claim for leave for an employee's own serious health condition or to care for a seriously ill child, spouse, or parent.
+The Organization will require medical certification to support a claim for leave for an employee's own serious health condition or to care for a seriously ill child, spouse, or parent.
 For the employee's own medical leave, the certification must include a statement that the employee is unable to perform at least one of the functions of his or her position.
 For leave to care for a seriously ill child, spouse, or parent, the certification must include an estimate of the time that the employee is needed to provide care.
-The Parish/School may require a second medical opinion and periodic recertifications at its own expense.
-If the first and second opinions differ, the Parish/School may require the binding opinion of a third health care provider, approved jointly by the Parish/School and the employee and paid for by the Parish/School.
+The Organization may require a second medical opinion and periodic recertifications at its own expense.
+If the first and second opinions differ, the Organization may require the binding opinion of a third health care provider, approved jointly by the Organization and the employee and paid for by the Organization.